Beibut Shumenov: Early life

-Shumenov’s mother was a schoolteacher and his father was a chief accountant.
+Shumenov’s mother was a schoolteacher and his father a chief accountant.
 Both worked long hours and Shumenov was left with two aunts to look after him.
 Shumenov nearly died as a baby, after severe complications from consuming spoiled milk while in the care of his aunts.
 Even though he eventually recovered, the lingering effects of his health scare stuck with him throughout childhood.

 Shumenov developed a love for combat sports while watching Bruce Lee films and began practicing numerous martial arts disciplines as he matured.

 As a young man Shumenov earned a law degree and clerked for a judge at the same time he was honing his skills as a fighter.

 Amateur career

 Shumenov represented Kazakhstan in the 2004 Summer Olympics.
 His results were: